Sterling B. Hendricks Memorial Lecture

-The 2020 Award will be presented on August 18, 2020 at the American Chemical Society National Meeting in Atlanta, Georgia, prior to the lecture.
-The Divisions of Agrochemicals (AGRO) and Agricultural and Food Chemistry (AGFD) co-sponsor the lecture, and in 2020, AGRO will host the lecture.
+The 2021 Award will be presented on August 21, 2021 at the American Chemical Society National Meeting in Atlanta, Georgia, prior to the lecture.
+The Divisions of Agrochemicals (AGRO) and Agricultural and Food Chemistry (AGFD) co-sponsor the lecture, and in 2022, AGFD will host the lecture.

-Nominees may be outstanding senior scientists in industry, universities, or government positions.
+Nominees may be outstanding senior scientists in industry, university, or government positions.
 Current ARS employees are not eligible.

 To nominate someone, please send a letter explaining the nominee’s contributions to chemistry and to agriculture and the nominee’s current curriculum vitae to HendricksLecture@usda.gov.